typesafehub/sbt-conductr/README.md

 Docker is required to run the ConductR cluster as if it were running on a number of machines in your network.
 You won't need to understand much about Docker for ConductR other than installing it as described in its "Get Started" section.
 If you are on Windows or Mac then you will become familiar with `docker-machine` which is a utility that controls a virtual machine for the purposes of running Docker.

-The conductr-cli is used to mange the ConductR cluster.
+The conductr-cli is used to manage the ConductR cluster.

 ## Setup